quanpham0805/cs246e-notes/Notes/problem_19.md

 ```

 `override` is a contextual keyword, is only a keyword in that specific location.
+- It tells C++ compiler: "Hey, this method is supposed to override something".
+You need to make sure everything matches too (signature, constness,...), otherwise this would not be override, it would be an overload, which might caused unexpected behaviours.
+- Tells the compiler: "Make sure there is a method in the super class with exactly the same signature, that is virtual, so that I can be sure that this can override properly.
+- Essentially telling the compiler to check if the override is correct.

 Now we can have a truly heterogeneous collection.